SAP-samples/abap-cheat-sheets/31_WHERE_Conditions.md

  <td>

 Dynamic `WHERE` condition specified as parenthesized data objects.
-This data objects should contain the syntax of a logical expression.
+These data objects should contain the syntax of a logical expression.
 As `dynamic_where_clause`, a character-like data object or a standard table with character-like line type is expected.
 The syntax is not case-sensitive.
 For more information, see the [Dynamic Programming cheat sheet](06_Dynamic_Programming.md), also with respect to potential security risks regarding dynamic specifications.

  </td>